KeyNode-Driven Geometry Coding for Real-World Scanned Human Dynamic Mesh Compression: Related Work

 \emph{Block matching-based methods:} Extending 2D video block matching, the method proposed in \cite{4358669} estimates temporal motion by block-wise comparisons.
 The 3D model is divided into block-based surfaces using cubic blocks, and their motions are estimated by searching for the best match block in the reference mesh frame.
 Similarly, a patch-based matching algorithm \cite{5652911} involves dividing frames into patches of the same surface area.
 For a patch in the current frame, the reference patch is determined as the one in the reference frame with the minimum dissimilarity.

 \emph{Video-based methods:} The Visual Volumetric Video-based Coding (V3C) standard is used in \cite{9506298} to encode meshes with orthogonal projections, followed by atlas packing and video coding.
 Numerous proposals employing video-based methods were put forward in response to MPEG's CfP for Dynamic Mesh Compression \cite{MPEGCfP}.
 MPEG's benchmark codec, known as Anchor, involves initial geometry encoding of each frame with mesh decimation and Draco compression \cite{draco}.
 Texture frames are stacked into a video and encoded with standard video coding techniques.
 A patch-based approach was presented in \cite{9922890} reorganizing the intra-frame and inter-frame texture tiles to improve spatial and temporal correlation.
-In addition to mesh decimation, Mammou et al. proposed incorporating mesh subdivision, producing a base mesh and a series of subdivided meshes linked to their respective displacement vectors \cite{9922888}.
+In addition to mesh decimation, Mammou et al. proposed incorporating mesh subdivision, producing a base mesh and a series of subdivided meshes linked to their respective displacement vectors, and the temporal motion is captured by tracking vertex-level positional differences between consecutive base meshes \cite{9922888}.
 The displacements undergo wavelet transform, followed by quantization and packing into a 2D image or video, which is encoded by an image/video compression technique.
 MPEG adopted this approach \cite{9922888} for further development into a new standard, named Video-based Dynamic Mesh Coding (V-DMC).
 Following its establishment, various efforts have been made to enhance V-DMC \cite{10222117, 10447762, 10402693, 10566382, 10772848, 10772781, 10647339, 10647545, 10647600, 10648035}.